 The mayors have assembled a small board of directors comprised of business leaders from both communities to oversee the project.
-Paul Costel, president of JP Morgan Chase Bank's Kentucky market, to chair an Advisory Committee which helped raise $250,000 to provide capital to the project.
+Paul Costel, president of JP Morgan Chase Bank’s Kentucky market, chairs an Advisory Committee which helped raise $250,000 to provide capital to the project.
 In addition, Mayor Fischer committed 25% of the Bloomberg Grant for Innovation to the Bluegrass Economic Advancement Movement.

-Commerce Lexington Inc. and Greater Louisville Inc., the chambers of commerce in each community, agreed to help raise the funds, and leaders from both organizations assisted with the project.
+Commerce Lexington Inc. and Greater Louisville Inc., the chambers of commerce in each community, agreed to help raise funds, and leaders from both organizations assisted with the project.

-Through the vision created by the entrepreneurial spirit of Mayor Gray and Mayor Fischer, this collaboration has the potential to be a game changer for Kentucky.
-Strengthening the state's urban areas will lead to more prosperity for all its citizens.
+Through the vision created by the entrepreneurial spirit of former Mayor Gray and Mayor Fischer, this collaboration has the potential to be a game changer for Kentucky.
+Strengthening the state’s urban areas will lead to more prosperity for all its citizens.
 And this project is only the beginning.
-Lexington and Louisville have the opportunity to build on the partnership and explore common strengths well beyond advanced manufacturing, bringing global visibility and investment to the state.
+Lexington and Louisville have the opportunity to build on their partnership and explore common strengths well beyond advanced manufacturing, bringing increased global visibility and investment to the state.

 BEAM Export Initiative Plan